SwiftTuition/cos110-assignment3-stubs/README.md

 ## 🔧 Header Fixes Applied

-The original assignment headers had 4 critical bugs that prevented compilation.
+The original assignment headers had 4 major bugs that prevented compilation.
 These have been fixed:

 1. **Exception.h** - Added missing `&` to ostream parameter
 2. **DLList.h** - Fixed template recursion (DLLNode<T> not DLLNode<T*>)